Crisis & Health Emergency Resources

-*Visits to these services are not covered by student health fees.
-Be sure you have health insurance to cover hospital or specialist visits!
-For information on a student insurance plan you may purchase, go to our Insurance Information page.
+*Visits to these services are not covered by student health fees; check with your health insurance provider.
+If you are in need of health insurance, learn about the student insurance plan available for purchase on Insurance Information page.
 For information on transportation to and from local medical services, visit Parking & Transportation's Medical Needs page.

 Sexual Assault/Rape Resources

 The following information is from the Counseling Services Common Mental Health Issues page:

 Visit Sexual Assault - Focus on Education (S.A.F.E.).
 This section details Geneseo's policies for victims of sexual assault, provides information for Title IX Coordinator for Students, Tamara Kenney (585-245-5023), and other on-campus contacts, and offers additional resources.

 Consider seeking medical attention for prophylactic treatment for both pregnancy and sexually transmitted infections (STIs) as well as to have evidence collected via a rape kit.
 The rape kit, which can be obtained up to 96 hours after the incident, is preserved for 30 days in the absence of legal charges (or longer if needed); if you decide not to prosecute, all information collected is destroyed after this time.
 Geneseo utilizes the SAFE Center at Strong Memorial Hospital Emergency Department for this purpose.

 If you do seek medical attention, call RESTORE Sexual Assault Services and request that a rape crisis advocate be present.
 The Livingston County hotline is available 24 hours a day, 7 days a week at 1-800-527-1757; all hotline calls are responded to within 10 minutes(for Monroe County, call 1-585-546-2777).
 In addition, SART (Sexual Assault Response Team) is a free service for students seeking medical transportation following an assault.